 Burke Ratte, from Brokenhead Ojibway First Nation, enlisted in the Marines in July 1985.
 During his time in the Marines, he participated on numerous deployments, including operations and exercises in Japan, South Korea, Philippines, Solomon Islands, California, and Hawaii.
 For his honoured service, Burke received a Marine Good Conduct Medal, Korean Defense Service Medal, Sea Service Deployment Ribbon W/1 Star and Certificate of Service during the Cold War, and a Commemorative Medal.

-During his service, Burke was a weapons expert.
-This translated to him being a Marine Marksmanship Instructor.
+During his service, Burke was a weapons expert and Marine Marksmanship Instructor.
 Burke instructed Marines on their annual rifle qualification with the M-16 A2.
 He also had the opportunity to compete in various rifle shooting matches at the division and regional level, earning him has a fourth award Expert Rifle Badge and a regional Bronze Shooting Medal.

 Burke continues to serve his community.
 As of January 2024, he is the Lands and Resources Manager for Brokenhead Ojibway First Nation.